jupyter/docker-stacks/docs/maintaining/tasks.md

 4. Avoid merging another PR to the main branch until all pending builds in the main branch are complete.
-   This way, you will know which commit might have broken the build and also have the correct tags for moving tags (like the `python` version).
+   This way, you will know which commit might have broken the build and also have the correct tags for moving tags (like the `Python` version).

 ## Updating Python version

 When a new `Python` version is released, we wait for:

 - all the dependencies to be available (as wheels or in `conda-forge`).
-- the first `python` patch release for this version.
+- the first `Python` patch release for this version.
   This allows us to avoid many bugs, which can happen in a major release.

 ## Updating the Ubuntu Base Image